KonaeAkira/konaeakira.github.io/_posts/2020-04-25-segmented-spfa-an-improvement-to-the-shortest-path-faster-algorithm.markdown

 For randomly generated graphs, it is still best to use the Shortest Path Faster Algorithm.

 For hard graphs with few SCCs, it is still best to use the Shortest Path Faster Algorithm.

-Designing and testing the Segmented SPFA has been a fun exercise, but I doubt it will see much use in the real world.

 _Further note: Segmenting can also be done for other path-finding algorithms like Dijkstra's algorithm.
 I haven't looked into that yet, but perhaps I will follow up on that in a future blog post._